 Miami DUI Blood Test Defense Attorney

-Implied Consent in Miami, Florida
+Implied Consent in Florida

 It has been long held that Florida's implied consent law could subject any person utilizing roadways within the state to a chemical test to determine their BAC if they are arrested for DUI.
-In other words, once a law enforcement officer has sufficient probable cause to affect an arrest for driving under the influence ("DUI"), the driver would be legally obligated under Florida law to provide a breath or urine sample to determine the amount of alcohol in his or her system.
+In other words, once a law enforcement officer has sufficient probable cause to arrest someone for driving under the influence, the driver would be legally obligated under Florida law to provide a breath or urine sample to determine the amount of alcohol in his or her system.
 Failing to submit to the test would result in the immediate suspension of the person's driver's license.
 In addition, their refusal could be used against them as evidence in their DUI criminal proceeding.

-Defenses to a Florida Blood Test
+Defenses to a Blood Test Case

 There are several ways the validity and admissibility of a Florida DUI blood test can effectively be challenged, rendering it void.

 If the prosecution is unable to establish the test was conducted in full compliance with Florida's Administrative Code, the results may be suppressed.

-- Break in the Chain of Custody,
+- Break in the chain of custody

-- Blood Sample not Properly Preserved,
+- Blood sample not properly preserved

-- Improper Collection,
+- Improper collection

-- Blood Sample not Properly Preserved
+- Blood sample not properly preserved

-- Lack of Probable Cause to Believe the Defendant was Under the Influence of Alcohol or a Controlled Substance,
+- Lack of probable cause to believe the defendant was under the influence of alcohol or a controlled substance

-- Lack of Probable Cause to Perform the DUI Arrest,
+- Lack of probable cause to perform the DUI arrest

-- Misstatement or Misinterpretation of the Law, or
+- Misstatement or misinterpretation of the law

-- Invalid Consent
+- Invalid consent

 Independent Blood Tests in Miami, Florida

 Anyone who was arrested for DUI and complied with a chemical test to determine their BAC has the legal right to have an independent chemical test performed at their expense.
 The results of an independent blood test could be beneficial if they yield results that differ from law enforcement’s test results.